nfx/slrp/README.md

 * `enable_http_rescue` - experimental feature to enable rescuing HTTP proxies, that were presented as SOCKS5 or HTTPS.
 Detected based on protocol probe heuristics.
 Defaults to false.

+## refresher

+Source refresh component.

+* `enabled` - run the refresher.
+Enabled by default.
+* `max_scheduled` - number of sources to refresh at the same time.
+Defaults to 5.

 ## mitm

 HTTP proxy frontend.